pdarche/carbon/docs/carbon.md

 [1.5 degree key facts](http://climateanalytics.org/hot-topics/1-5c-key-facts.html)

 A 1.5 degree target means we have a collective, all-time carbon "budget" of about about 1,000 gigatons or 1 trillion metric tons of anthropogenic carbon and carbon equivalent emissions.  [todo: show and reference warming per gigaton chart].
-To date, we've released nearly 500 gigatons [TODO: CITATION], meaning we have about 500 gt to emit over the next 34 years.
-Given current emisisons and emission growth rates, we're on track to exhaust that budget within the next four to 20 years.
+To date, we've released about 500 gigatons [TODO: CITATION], meaning we have about 500 gt to emit over the next 34 years.
+Given current emisisons and emission growth rates, we're on track to exhaust that budget within the next dayfour to 20 years.

 ![Historical and Projected Emission](../images/historical_and_projected_emissions.png)

 ## Part 3: How can we get there?
-To stay within our budget we have to reduce the amount of new carbon that we're putting into the atmosphere by an average of __X__% per year for the next 34 years to get to zero net new emissions by 2050.  [todo: citation, todo: add chart with carbon growth rates and reductions]
+To stay within our budget we have to shrink our emissions by an 2% per year (on average) for the next 34 years to get to zero net new emissions by 2050.  [todo: citation, todo: add chart with carbon growth rates and reductions]

-How are we going to do that?
-Well the amount of C02 in the atmosphere roughly a function of five elements:
+How can we do that?
+Well, atmospheric C02 is roughly a function of five elements:

 $$ \sum CO_2 = (Population * Services / person * Energy/service * CO_2/unit\ of\ energy) - CO_2\ removed\ from\ the\ atmosphere $$

-So to bring emissions down we can:
+which means we can:

 1. reduce the number of people cosuming energy-requiring services
 2. reduce the quantity of services consumed per person